FILPAC - Software to Power your Politics

 Build your contributor prospect list

-In about half of the states, you can get the names and addresses of donors to past campaigns and use that information to raise more money.
+In 33 states you can get the names and addresses of donors to past campaigns and use that information to raise more money.
 Those lists, available from either the county or state election authorities, can be imported directly into your Filpac system, where the candidates and amounts will appear next to each person's name, along with the detail of that persons' donations to your campaign.
 That way you'll know what they've given to others before making your approach.

 The FEC and some states prohibit the practice of using contribution disclosure reports for fund-raising.
 We did some checking and found that in the following states there are no restrictions on the use of this information: